 LEARN MORE: HERE

-Tuesday, May 21, 2019 at 06:30 PM
+Tuesday, October 15, 2019 at 06:30 PM

 Join Bike Cleveland every 3rd Tuesday for informative classes on a wide range of cycling topics.
 Each class is $10 (FREE to Bike Cleveland members with code) and they are all held at our Ohio City office beginning at 6:30pm.
 Light refreshments and snacks are provided.